Pterodactylus: Formerly assigned species

 Later, in the 1980s, subsequent revisions by Peter Wellnhofer had reduced the number of recognized species to about half a dozen.
 Many species assigned to Pterodactylus had been based on juvenile specimens, and subsequently been recognized as immature individuals of other species or genera.
 By the 1990s it was understood that this was even true for part of the remaining species.
 P. elegans, for example, was found by numerous studies to be an immature Ctenochasma.
 Another species of Pterodactylus originally based on small, immature specimens was P. micronyx.
 However, it has been difficult to determine exactly of what genus and species P. micronyx might be the juvenile form.
-Stéphane Jouve, Christopher Bennett and others had once suggested that it probably belonged either to Gnathosaurus subulatus or one of the species belonging to Ctenochasma, though after additional research Bennett assigned it to the genus Aurorazhdarcho.
+Stéphane Jouve, Christopher Bennett and others had once suggested that it probably belonged either to Gnathosaurus subulatus or one of the species belonging to Ctenochasma.
+After additional research in 2013, Bennett assigned it to the genus Aurorazhdarcho, though a subsequent review by this researcher again proposed synonymy of P. micronyx with Gnathosaurus.
 Another species with a complex history is P. longicollum, named by von Meyer in 1854, based on a large specimen with a long neck and fewer teeth.
 Many researchers, including David Unwin, have found P. longicollum to be distinct from P. kochi and P. antiquus.
 Unwin found P. longicollum to be closer to Germanodactylus and therefore requiring a new genus name.
 It has sometimes been placed in the genus Diopecephalus because Harry Govier Seeley based this genus partly on the P. longicollum material.
 However, it was shown by Bennett that the type specimen later designated for Diopecephalus was a fossil belonging to P. kochi, and no longer thought to be separate from Pterodactylus.
 Diopecephalus is therefore a synonym of Pterodactylus, and as such is unavailable for use as a new genus for "P." longicollum.
 "P." longicollum was eventually made the type species of a separate genus Ardeadactylus.